-ITEM 1.
+Item 1.
 LEGAL PROCEEDINGS.

 On March 31, 2004, PowerDsine Inc. commenced an action against the Company in the United District Court, Southern District of New York (Civil Action No. 04 CV 2502) seeking a declaratory judgment that the Company's Remote Power Patent (U.S. Patent No. 6,218,930) is not infringed by PowerDsine and/or its customers.
-PowerDsine further seeks an order permanently enjoining the Company (i) from making any claims to any person or entity that PowerDsine's products infringe the Remote Power Patent or contributes to infringement of the patent, (ii) from interfering with or threatening to interfere with the importation, sale, license or use of PowerDsine's PoE components or products, and (iii) from instituting or prosecuting any lawsuit or proceeding placing at issue the right of PowerDsine, its customers, licensees, successors, or assigns to import, use or sell PowerDsine's PoE components or products.
+PowerDsine further seeks an order permanently enjoining the Company (i) from making any claims to any person or entity that PowerDsine's products infringe the Remote Power Patent or contributes to infringement of the patent, (ii) from interfering with or threatening to interfere with the importation, sale, license or use of PowerDsine's PoE components or products, and (iii) from instituting or prosecuting any lawsuit or proceeding placing at issue the right of PowerDsine, its customers, licensees, successors, or assigns to import, use or sell PowerDsine's Power over Ethernet components or products.
 The Company believes its Remote Power Patent is valid and has meritorious defenses to the action.
-The Company intends to vigorously defend the action and take whatever actions are necessary to protect it's intellectual property.
-In the event, however, that the

-Court granted the declaratory judgment and the patent was determined to be invalid, such a determination would have a material adverse effect on the Company.
+The Company and PowerDsine recently commenced settlement discussions in an effort to resolve the litigation.
+In the event that the settlement discussions are not successful, the Company intends to vigorously defend the lawsuit and take whatever actions are necessary to protect it's intellectual property.
+In the event, however, that the Court granted the declaratory judgment and the patent was determined to be invalid, such a determination would have a material adverse effect on the Company.